Petts Wood: History

 The name appeared first in 1577 as "the wood of the Pett family", who were shipbuilders and leased the wood as a source of timber.
 (A pub, The Sovereign of the Seas, is named after a ship built at Woolwich to a design by Phineas Pett.)

 The area remained rural right up until the late 19th century; in 1872 just one house ('Ladywood') stood here.
 Most of the modern suburb of Petts Wood was built in the late 1920s by the Harlow-based developer Basil Scruby together with architect Leonard Culliford who designed the layout of the roads.
 A number of individual builders developed individual plots, amongst others the master builder, Noel Rees, as well as Walter Reed and George Hoad.
 Scruby also paid the Southern Railway Company £6,000 to build Petts Wood railway station to serve the new suburb.
 Shops and a cinema were also built adjacent to the railway.
-The intention was to create a high quality estate in a rural setting only a short train journey from the city, with the east side being built first.
-Noel Rees's name is still used as a selling point by estate agents; his houses can be found in Great Thrift, The Covert, Prince's Avenue, Wood Ride, Kingsway, Chislehurst Road, The Chenies and many other roads in Petts Wood.

 The generally higher quality of large homes built to the east of the railway line, as compared to smaller and more densely packed development to the west, was due to the fact that Scruby's increasing financial difficulties meant he had little control over its developers, Morrell's and New Ideal Homesteads.
-This gave rise to the local references of "Half Crown" or "Five Bob" sides.